Mephisto (wrestler): Astro Rey Jr. / Sendero (1992–2001)

-Los Infernales (2001-2009)
+Los Infernales (2001–2006)

-Over the summer of 2001 El Satánico, the leader of a team known as Los Infernales ("The Infernal ones") was involved in a storyline with former Infernales team members Último Guerrero, Rey Bucanero, Tarzan Boy who had turned on him.
-CMLL decided to expand the storyline, teaming El Satánico up with two other wrestlers, both of whom were repackaged to fit with the "infernal" theme of El Satánico.
-The storyline was that El Satánico used his supposed "satanic powers" to turn the tecnico (face) Rencor Latino into one of his "minions", the rudo (heel) known as "Averno" ("Hell") in a televised segment.
-After this turn was completed they were joined by Mephisto, formerly Kahoz Jr. and Astro Rey Jr., but unlike Averno, no references to his previous identities were made at the time.
-Together the three became the new version of Los Infernales and feuded with the splinter group of Infernales consisting of Guerrero, Bucanero, Tarzan Boy and Máscara Mágica over the following year.
-A year later, September 2002 at the CMLL 68th Anniversary Show, the two groups faced off in a steel cage match to determine who had the rights to the "Los Infernales" name.
-In the end Satánico made Máscara Mágica submit gaining the rights for his own group as well as taking the mask of Máscara Mágica.
-After the steel cage match the feud between the two groups more or less ending, the splinter faction changed their name to Los Guerreros del Infierno ("The Warriors of the Inferno").
+Over the summer of 2001, El Satánico, the leader of a team known as Los Infernales ("The Infernal Ones"), was involved in a storyline with former team members Último Guerrero, Rey Bucanero and Tarzan Boy, who had turned on him.
+CMLL paired Satánico with two other wrestlers, both of whom were repackaged to fit with his "infernal" image.
+On television, it was presented as if Satánico used his supposed "satanic powers" to turn tecnico (face) Rencor Latino into one of his "minions", the rudo (heel) known as "Averno" ("Hell"), while Astro Rey Jr. became Mephisto; unlike Averno, no references to his previous identities were made at the time.
+Together, the three became the new version of Los Infernales and feuded with the splinter group, consisting of Guerrero, Bucanero, Tarzan Boy and Máscara Mágica.
+On September 28, at the CMLL 68th Anniversary Show, the two groups faced off in a steel cage match to determine who had the rights to the "Los Infernales" name.
+In the end, Satánico made Mágica submit, gaining the rights for his own group and taking the mask of Mágica.
+Following the event, the splinter faction changed their name to Los Guerreros del Infierno ("The Warriors of the Inferno").